 In general, the State Legislature has, by the enactment of the Local Finance Law, authorized the power and procedure for the County to borrow and incur indebtedness subject, of course, to the constitutional and statutory provisions set forth above.
-The power to spend money, however, generally derives from other law, including but not limited to the County Charter and the County Law.
+The power to spend money, however, generally derives from other law, including specifically the County Charter and the County Law.